-The day they met in our Cancer Center waiting room, two patients didn’t realize they were creating something life changing for their community.
-What began as a simple conversation between strangers led to a powerful connection – and Hope Brigade was born.
+The day they met in our cancer center waiting room, two patients didn’t realize they were creating something life changing for their community.
+What began as a simple conversation between strangers led to a powerful connection — and the Hope Brigade organization was born.

 Sarah Halligan-Wright remembers walking into that waiting room at Yuma Regional Medical Center Cancer Center feeling frustrated and down.
 She was there for one of her last radiation treatments.
 After a while, she began talking with some fellow patients.

 What followed was a conversation filled with much-needed ideas, support and heart-felt understanding that only cancer survivors can give each other.

 Halligan-Wright went home that day, not only feeling better — but feeling uplifted, empowered and ready to live.
 She also left the cancer center that day with the budding idea of sharing that same kind of priceless support with other cancer patients by creating a support group.